 Following approval of the final version of the dissertation, three original copies of the cover page of the dissertation must be signed by all members of the Committee in black ink.
 The cover page must also be signed by the DCT and the Associate Chair for Graduate Studies.
 Typically, a copy of the dissertation and signed cover pages is given to the Graduate Program Secretary who forwards it to the DCT and the Associate Chair for Graduate Studies for review.
-The student may also secure these additional signatures on his/her own.
 A copy of the dissertation is then submitted to the Dean for approval and signature.
 The student then sends the approved dissertation to the Library, where both copies will be bound and placed in the permanent reference section.
 Students may reclaim working copies from the Dean or the Library.